frizinak/photos/README.md

 `photos -base my_library -action cleanup -gt 2`

-- Convert images with a rating > 2 and have been opened in rawtherapee (-edited) to jpegs
+- Convert images with a rating > 2 and have been opened in rawtherapee or a .convert() target in phodo sidecar file (-edited) to jpegs

 `photos -base my_library -action convert -sizes 3840,1920,800 -filter undeleted,edited -gt 2